Georgegipa/UKP/README.md

 A simple macro keyboard with profile support and more!
 <!--
-SKP as well as the companion app is under heavy development!
+SKP as well as its companion app is under heavy development!
 For microcontrollers supporting builtin USB-HID (like the arduino micro) UKP is used.

 For microcontrollers which don't have support for USB-HID(like the arduino uno) SKP is used.